 Here at the Strategist, we know that finding the “best” product really depends on exactly whom you ask — which is why we’ve devoted this series to squeezing in as many informed, trustworthy opinions as possible.
 And we’ve come up with dozens of ways to do this, among them: surfacing reader reviews from across the internet, taking quick polls of our most insane friends and fellow shopping-obsessed Strategist editors, and partaking in some advanced internet snooping.

 With that, we’re rounding up the best portable air conditioners that you can buy online.
-And though window ACs are far more popular, portable ACs are a useful alternative if there’s some issue with size, style, or building management that prevents you from installing one.
-The big disadvantage is that they take up more space, and are often noisier and less efficient than window units, but when it’s the only option, it’s better than sweating the summer away.
-And we found a bunch of highly rated, well-reviewed, expert-recommended, and even stylish options, below.
+Although window ACs are far more popular, portable ACs are a useful alternative if there’s some issue with size, style, or building management that prevents you from installing one.
+The big disadvantage is that they take up more space, and are often noisier and less efficient than window units.
+But it’s still better than sweating the summer away.
+Below are a bunch of highly rated, well-reviewed, expert-recommended, and even stylish options to help you narrow down your search.

 Expert-Approved: Best smart portable AC according to a smart-home consultant